tleonardi/nanocompore_pipeline/README.md

 ## Pipeline steps
 The pipeline runs the following steps:

-* Basecalls the raw fast5 files using Albacore
+* Basecalls the raw fast5 files using Guppy
-* Run [pycoQC](https://github.com/a-slide/pycoQC) on Albacore's output
+* Run [pycoQC](https://github.com/a-slide/pycoQC) on Guppy's output
-* Prepare a fasta file for the reference transcriptome
+* (Optionally) Prepare a fasta file for the reference transcriptome from the genome fasta and transcriptome annotation in GTF
 * Map the basecalled data to the reference using [minimap2](https://github.com/lh3/minimap2)
-* Realign the raw signal-level data to the kmers of the reference with [Nanopolish](https://github.com/jts/nanopolish)
+* Realign the raw signal-level data to the kmers of the reference with [f5c](https://github.com/hasindu2008/f5c)
-* Collapse Nanopolish output by kmer using [NanopolishComp](https://github.com/a-slide/NanopolishComp)
+* Collapse Nanopolish output by kmer using Nanocompore's eventalign_collapse
-* Run Nanocompore (to be implemented)
+* Run Nanocompore

-All steps are executed in a Conda environment that includes all dependencies.
+All steps are executed in a Docker/Singularity containers.

 ## How to run